TTFH/TDLL/README.md

 trigger (number) – Trigger handle
 Return value
 list (table) – Indexed table with the vertices of the trigger

-pos, axis = GetJointLocalPosAndAxis(joint, index)
-Arguments
-joint (number) – Joint handle
-index (number) – Index of the body (1 or 2)
-Return value
-pos (table) – Vector with the position of the joint relative to the index-th body axis (table) – Vector with the axis of the joint relative to the index-th body

 texture, weight, blendTexture, blendTextureWeight = GetShapeTexture(shape)
 Arguments